KevinNatera/ios-structs-classes-lab/README.md

 What will the value of `edgar.name` be after those three lines of code are run?
 What will the value of `jason.name` be?
 Why?

+The values of both 'edgar.name' and 'jason.name' will be "Jason", because 'jason' and 'edgar' are both reference type  objects derived from the class 'Giant'.  'jason' is assigned the value of 'edgar', so when you change a property of 'jason' it also affects 'edgar' the same way since they are both using the same spot in the program's memory.

 ## Question 4